stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 ## Metrics
 * What are the qualitative objectives? (e.g. reduce user churn)
-  The qualitative objective is improving ability of early detection of network issues, with emphasis on proven balanced ability to detect all kinds of them.
+  The qualitative objective is to enhance the early detection capabilities of water infrastructure issues, with a specific focus on establishing a proven and balanced ability to detect all kinds of anomalies.
 * What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
   The quantifiable metric is reduction of False Negative Rate ("Miss rate") of anomalies detection, both average and on key slices.
 * Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)